kateOkvol/pupils/README.md

 # pupils
-The project contains packages for working with students.
+The project contains packages for working with pupils.

 Humanity package will help to calculate such parameters as the size of a person’s clothes, body mass index.